Coaching Website Resources

 Big Stock Photo for images – A kick-ass resource.
 You get stock photos and vector art, and more for very low-cost.
 Their site is easy to use and rich with material.
 It’s good for your blog posts, website pages, and newsletters.
 NOTE: Be sure to get the “credits” and do not buy a subscription at this point.
 Buy a block of credits and spend a few bucks an image.
 Get the lowest resolution images – it’s all you need for now.

 Merchant Account at Direct Pay (was Practice Pay Solutions) – A merchant account lets you take credit cards whether by phone or through your shopping cart.
 Get this first.
 It’s straight forward to set up, many coaches and professionals use it including my clients, responsive customer service, competitive rates, and an easy to use terminal for processing credit cards.

 Google Fonts – Free for any use and great.
 Go Google.
 This is all you’ll need for fonts.
 I recommend just picking out one good font to suit the feel of your website and use it everywhere.

-Odesk – A great venue to find an experienced virtual assistant with great English to help you out with daily tasks.
+Upwork (formerly called Odesk) – A great venue to find an experienced virtual assistant with great English to help you out with daily tasks.
 I’ve tried a few others both as a web design freelancer and as an employers.
 It’s been a while since I’ve tested the other freelancer sites out there.
 But I’m confident that it matters less which you choose and matters more how you handle them.
 There are a few blogs around this site about hiring on Odesk – have a search.